OISF/suricata/doc/userguide/rules/header-keywords.rst

 ipopts
 ^^^^^^

-With the ipopts keyword you can check if a specific ip option is set.
+With the ipopts keyword you can check if a specific IP option is set.
 Ipopts has to be used at the beginning of a rule.
 You can only match on one option per rule.
 There are several options on which can be matched.
 These are: